Plant Dreams, Grow Gardens

 Plant tomatoes at the right time

-Frost can cause serious mechanical damage to your tomatoes seedlings.
-This gives ways for other diseases to attack the young seedlings which will then increase the cost of maintaining the effects of disease caused by the frost on the long run.
-On this note, you cannot leave seedlings or young plants outside overnight until all danger of frost is past.
-Approximately, It might be early may for some region. please note: this differs and can only be determined based on the local weather conditions of your locality.
-Based on this fact, farmers should know that weather conditions differ completely in another region and assumptions of planting time should not be based on other locality but based on a locality or place where your greenhouse is located.
+The last frost dates are different for different regions and can only be determined based on the local weather conditions of your locality.
+Based on this fact, farmers should know that weather conditions differ completely in another region, and assumptions of planting time should not be based on other locality but based on the locality where your greenhouse is located.

 CRUCIAL FOR SUCCESS

-Though the window of opportunity is small, taking maximum use of this opportunity will end with good outcomes.
+Though the window of opportunity is small, making maximum use of this opportunity will end with good outcomes.
 And also getting the timing right, that is knowing exactly when to run down to your greenhouse to plant tomatoes seeds is crucial for success.

-- Proper check on the Light intensity.
+- A proper check on the Light intensity.

 - Geographical temperature and relative humidity control.